humanitec-tutorials/ephemeral-env-demo/README.md

 This repository serves as a demonstration of how to use Humanitec to create temporary development environments.
 With this approach, every time a developer starts working on a new feature or bug fix, they can easily spin up a new development environment that is a carbon copy of the production environment.
 This helps eliminate problems caused by differences between development and production setups, and allows for faster development cycles.

+The content of this repository is the reference material for the Humanitec [Tutorial on ephemeral Environments](https://developer.humanitec.com/introduction/tutorials/deploy-ephemeral-environments).

 ## How it works

 - A developer creates a new branch and pull request in their repository